 (c) Block Capitals.
 Please do not write a header, or a significant part of a post, in BLOCK CAPITALS.
 It is the message board equivalent of shouting and is unpleasant.
 For the same reason, exclamation marks shouldn't be used in thread titles.

 (d) Emoticons.
 Please do not reply to a post with which you disagree with nothing more than an emoticon.
 Whether it is the intended outcome or not, this is usually seen as derisory and adds nothing to the debate.
 If you disagree, explain why.

 (e) Textspeak, white text, etc. Don't use them.
 Simple.
 We have users from all over the world and of all ages and cultures, so let's keep communication as clear as possible.

 (i) Discussion.
 If you find an article or news item somewhere and think it would spark a good discussion on COYS, that's great - bring it in, but don't just copy and paste the item, say 'discuss' (or something similar) and walk away.
 Explain why you brought the article into COYS and what your opinion is.
-Start the debate, and if possible, hang around to participate.
-If you aren't able to hang around, then start the thread when you can be there for awhile, so you can respond to points others make.
+Start the debate, and if possible, hang around so you can respond to points raised by fellow COYSers.

 (j) Polls.
 Please ask yourself "Would this topic be better discussed as a standard thread?" before starting a poll.
 Don't create two option polls, as the subject will invariably be better handled as a discussion topic.

 (k) RIP threads.
 All RIP threads should be created in the DBS forum.
 The only exception is for sports-related RIP threads, which can be made in the BNL.